oracle/macaron/docs/source/pages/using.rst

   This ``defaults.ini`` section must only be used for analyzing a locally cloned repository.
 If the domain name has already been supported in other services, it doesn't need to be defined again here.

-Assume that the dir tree at the current workspace has the following structure:
+Assume that the dir tree at the current working directory has the following structure:

 .. code-block:: shell